-The most significant movement of this kind was the Fronde, which we mentioned in the previous chapter.
-This took place in the first half of the seventeenth century, at a time when the nobility still had energy and self-confidence.
-An analogous movement was on the verge of breaking out in the last quarter of the eighteenth century.
+The most significant movement upheaval?
+(1) of this kind was the Fronde, which we mentioned in the previous chapter.
+This took place in the first half of the seventeenth century, at a time when the nobility still had energy vitality and self-confidence.
+An analogous movement upheaval was on the verge of breaking out in the last quarter of the eighteenth century.
 The Fronde had culminated in a reinforcement of absolutism.
-The movement which started in 1787 would culminate in the victory of the Third Estate; it would be the prologue to the great Revolution.
+The upheaval of 1648 had culminated with the reinforcement of absolutism.
+(2) The movement upheaval which started began in 1787 would culminate in the victory of the Third Estate; (3) it would be the prologue prelude to the great Great?
+Revolution.